CodePointCreativesPowerPlatform/Project-1-Document-Management-/README.md

      - Dive into our best practices and implementation techniques to enhance your Power Platform skills.
      - Read access, Write access, Delete access, Upload access, Manage permissions.
      - Divide users into groups based on roles and responsibilities.

+## Approval Workflows :
+  - Set document status based on approval workflow outcomes.
+  - Move The Documents That are Rejected to a folder named Rejected Documents
+  - To Automatically delete rejected documents that are older than 7 days
+  - Update Approver name to approver column

 - Contribution:
   I welcome contributions!
 If you have any ideas or improvements, please feel free to open an issue or submit a pull request.